TrackableEntities/AspNetCore.ApiControllers.Templates/README.md

 ## Installation

 To install the templates package open a terminal and run:
+- For the latest _pre-release_ version:

     ```
+    dotnet new -i "AspNetCore.WebApi.Templates::1.0.0-*"
+    ```

+- For the latest _stable_ version:

+    ```
     dotnet new -i "AspNetCore.WebApi.Templates::*"
     ```

-Tto set back your dotnet new list to "factory defaults" use this command:
+To set back your dotnet new list to "factory defaults" use this command:

     ```
     dotnet new --debug:reinit